Substances

 On the surface, they function.
 Underneath, they gradually lose:

-In these contexts, the question is rarely “What does the substance do in the lab?” but:
+In these contexts, the question is rarely “What does the substance do in the system?” but:

 Substances, behaviours, systems